-- Remove batteries from remote controls. - Turn off wall controls. - Unplug 3-volt adapter plug and remove batteries on IPI models. - Turn off gas controls valve on standing pilot models.
+- Remove batteries from remote controls. - Turn off gas controls valve on standing pilot models

 When lighting the pilot light on fireplaces with a standing pilot, remove the fixed glass assembly so you can detect presence of residual gas build-up.
 See Standing Pilot Lighting instructions and Maintenance Tasks.